Classic School Cake

 Frequently Asked Questions

 School cake is best eaten within 3 days of being made & should be stored in an airtight container.
-If the icing is made with milk, the cake will need to be stored in the fridge but served at room temperature.
+If the icing is made with milk, the cake will need to be stored in the fridge but is best served at room temperature.

 School cake is cooked when a skewer inserted into the centre comes out clean.
 The sponge will be golden brown & will spring back when lightly pressed.